Matriculation, Continuous Student Status, Catalog Applicability

 Continuous Student Status

-Continuous student status is maintained through enrollment beyond the drop period in at least one course within a two-year period.
+Continuous student status is maintained through enrollment beyond the drop period in at least one course within a one-year period.
 If a student fails to maintain enrollment beyond the drop period, he/she will forfeit active-student status, will need to reapply for admission, and the matriculation process will begin again.
 Courses previously taken with ERAU will not immediately matriculate a returning student.

 Students remain in continuous student status unless they: